LSeu-Open/AIEnhancedWork/README.md

 Models modified to **operate without standard content filtering mechanisms**, enabling **unrestricted response generation beyond typical LLM safeguards.**

 > [!NOTE]
-> Models are ranked by [UGI Leaderboard Score](https://huggingface.co/spaces/DontPlanToEnd/UGI-Leaderboard), designed to evaluate both willingness to answer and accuracy in fact-based contentious questions.
+> Models are ranked by **[UGI Leaderboard Score](https://huggingface.co/spaces/DontPlanToEnd/UGI-Leaderboard) (Higher score is better)**, designed to evaluate both willingness to answer and accuracy in fact-based contentious questions.
 >
 > The provided score **does not evaluate the overall performance of the models** but instead focuses on how **effectively they remain uncensored.**